How to stop spam calls & robocalls

 - Note: calls from political groups, charities, surveys, or companies you’ve previously done business with will not be blocked.

-Take your personal info off data broker sites
+2) Take your phone number off data broker sites

 Blocking numbers using your phone settings is like dealing with a leaky roof by opening an umbrella.
 There’s a better way.
 Rather than trying to filter spam calls on your handset, you can stop robocalls and spam calls cold by getting your contact details off the market.
 What market?